 Toddler biting solutions from real parents and teachers.
-In this article, we address toddler biting behaviour – why toddlers bite, how to handle it, and ways to put an end to biting behaviour at home and daycare.
+In this article, we address toddler biting behaviour – why toddlers bite, how to handle it, and ways to put an end to toddler biting at home and daycare.

-You’ve know the scene – the kids are playing nicely while the parents chat nearby, when all of a sudden, HORRORS!
-Your child bites someone.
+You’ve know the scene – the kids are playing nicely while the parents chat nearby, when all of a sudden, (horrors!), your toddler bites someone.
 Or maybe it’s your toddler who’s been bitten by another child.
 Regardless, when one child bites another child, there will be tears, concern and upset parents as well as upset children.

-Yes, absolutely, but if your child is a biter, you need to do something about it.
-If you don’t, someone’s going to get hurt.
-Literally.
-If your child’s biting behaviour continues, other parents and kids may begin avoiding your child.
-Or at the very least, they’ll be on-guard when he’s around.
+Yes, absolutely, but if your child is a biter, you need to do something about it before someone really gets hurt.
+If the biting behaviour continues, other parents and kids may start to avoid your child, or at the very least, they’ll be on-guard when he or she is nearby.

 Why do toddlers bite?

-A young child is often simply experimenting and testing his body’s capabilities.
-“Wow, look what I can DO with these teeth of mine.”
-Biting something is only natural when you have a new set of teeth to try out.
+- A young child is often innocently experimenting and testing his body’s capabilities when they bite.
+Biting is only natural when you have a new set of teeth to try out.

-Frequent biting in toddlers and older children can often be related to Sensory Processing issues.
-A child with SPD (Sensory Processing Disorder) often needs the oral stimulation and gratification that biting provides.
-You can find more information about SPD and decoding kids behaviours over at Lemon Lime Adventures.
+- Biting can be related to Sensory Processing issues.
+A child with SPD needs the oral stimulation and gratification that biting provides.
+Learn more about SPD here.

 “I have a one year old biter in my home daycare.
 He doesn’t do it out of anger.
 He just goes up and bites for no reason.
 I’ve tried offering him a teething ring to chew on instead, but it doesn’t help at all.
 Whenever he bites, I set him down and say ‘Don’t bite.
 It hurts our friends’.
 It happens again as soon as I turn my back for two seconds.
 What should I do!”